 1795 – 1818

-On May 1, 1795, the Flag Act went into effect and the Star-Spangled Banner Flag, composed of 15 stars and 15 stripes become the new official flag of the United States.
+On May 1, 1795, the Flag Act went into effect and the Star-Spangled Banner Flag, composed of 15 stars and 15 stripes became the new official flag of the United States.

-The additional stars and stripes were added to represent the additional of Vermont (March 4, 1791) and Kentucky (June 1, 1792) to the Union.
+The additional stars and stripes were added to represent the addition of Vermont (March 4, 1791) and Kentucky (June 1, 1792) to the Union.

 The 15-star flag would last for 23 years and five presidents would serve under it.
-This flag inspired Francis Scott Key to write “The Star Spangled Banner” our nation anthem, after he saw it continue to fly over Fort McHenry following a British Bombardment during the War of 1812.
+This flag inspired Francis Scott Key to write “The Star Spangled Banner,” our national anthem, after he saw it continue to fly over Fort McHenry following a British Bombardment during the War of 1812.

 20 STAR FLAG